dupontdenis/CRUD-JS/README.md

 Forms & client behavior

 - `new.ejs` and `edit.ejs` contain the full form markup and explicit action URLs so students can read and understand the HTML in one file.
-- The client-side script (`public/js/posts.js`) intercepts the form submit event, sends form data as `application/x-www-form-urlencoded` via `fetch`, and navigates to the redirected URL returned by the server.

 - Controllers validate inputs; on validation failure they return status 400 and re-render the same EJS view with an `errors` array and any previously entered `title`/`body` so the form shows the messages and keeps input.

 Populating demo content